David Andrews (politician): Political career

 After the 1997 general election, Fianna Fáil returned to office in coalition with the Progressive Democrats, with Bertie Ahern as Taoiseach.
-Andrews was first appointed Minister for Defence; later that year, after the resignation of Ray Burke, he was appointed as Minister for Foreign Affairs.
+Andrews was first appointed Minister for Defence; later that year, after the resignation of Ray Burke, he was appointed Minister for Foreign Affairs for the second time.
 His period as Foreign Minister was successful regarding the Northern Ireland peace talks.
-In April 1998, the Good Friday Agreement was signed and was later approved in referendums in Ireland and Northern Ireland.
+In April 1998, the Good Friday Agreement was signed and was later approved in referendums in Ireland and Northern Ireland; Andrews played a significant part in the negotiations that brought it about.
 In 1999, Ireland joined the Partnership for Peace project.
+During his time as a minister, Andrews also campaigned within government for Ireland's ratification of the Maastricht and Amsterdam treaties, and was involved in winning a seat for the country on the UN Security Council.
 Andrews stepped down as Minister for Foreign Affairs in January 2000.

+In May 2000, he was appointed to the non-executive position as Chairman of the Irish Red Cross Society, a role during which he campaigned on behalf of those affected by humanitarian crises in Somalia, Darfur, and East Timor, serving until 2009.

+Andrews retired from politics at the 2002 general election, and his son Barry was elected for the Dún Laoghaire constituency, later going on to serve as a Fianna Fáil MEP for Dublin.

+In 2006, Andrews was awarded the Chevalier de la Légion d'Honneur, France's foremost national honour.

+Personal life

-He retired from politics at the 2002 general election, and his son Barry was elected for the Dún Laoghaire constituency.
-His other son David Andrews, Jnr is a comedian who works under the stage name of David McSavage.
+Andrews married Annette in 1963, and they had five children; two sons and three daughters.
+In addition to Barry, his other son David Andrews, Jnr is a comedian who works under the stage name of David McSavage.
 His brother Niall Andrews was a TD and MEP.

-In May 2000, he was appointed to the non-executive position as Chairman of the Irish Red Cross Society, serving in that position until 2009.
+Ryan Tubridy, the former RTÉ broadcaster, and Chris Andrews, a Sinn Féin politician, were among his nephews.